Fight against osteoporosis with naturopathy

 Importance of vitamin D

-Vitamin D is essential for calcium absorption inthe intestine and helps maintain calcium and phosphate levels for bone mineralisation.
-Vitamin D can be synthesised by the skin during exposure to the sun or obtained from foods such as cod liver oil (250.00 µg), smoked herring (22.00 µg) and other sources mentioned below:
+Vitamin D is essential for the absorption of calcium from the intestine and helps maintain calcium and phosphate levels for bone mineralisation.
+Vitamin D can be synthesised by the skin during exposure to the sun or obtained from foods such as cod liver oil (250.00 µg), smoked herring (22.00 µg), and other sources mentioned below:

 • Butter